How To Write To Meditate: The Mindful Writing Method

 If no words come to your mind, write about the pen or the pencil in your hand, the paper you’re writing on, or the desk below that paper.
 You’ll soon find the flow appears.

-There are people who do not have their breakfast unless they have written 1000 words in the morning.
+Some people do not have their breakfast unless they have written 1000 words in the morning.
 You may start with 100 words.

 Try writing mindfully for 100 days and feel the difference.